-8.5 Investment in an Associate
+7.3 Investment in an Associate

-In 2022 and 2021, the Company made additional deposits in the share of Fekon, totaling to P11.5 million and P58.3 million, respectively, in relation to the planned increase in authorized capital stock of the latter.
-As of December 31, 2022 and 2021, Fekon is still on the process of completing its documents on its application to increase its authorized capital stock with the Commission.
-Management believes that upon approval by the Commission, the Company will have significant influence with 44% ownership interest over Fekon.
+In 2022, the Parent Company made additional deposits in the share of Fekon, totaling P11.5 million, in relation to the planned increase in authorized capital stock of the latter.
+As of March 31, 2023 and December 31, 2022, Fekon is still in the process of completing its documents on its application to increase its authorized capital stock with the Commission.
+Management believes that upon approval by the Commission, the Group will have significant influence with 44% ownership interest over Fekon.

-Accordingly, the deposits are recorded as Investment in an Associate in the statements of financial position with total outstanding balance of P88.0 million and P76.5 million as of December 31, 2022 and 2021, respectively.
-Total equity interest of the Company is at 44% as of December 31, 2022 and 2021.
+Accordingly, the deposits are recorded as Investment in an Associate in the consolidated statements of financial position with total outstanding balance of P88.0 million as of March 31, 2023 and December 31, 2022, respectively.
+The total equity interest of the Group is at 44% as of March 31, 2023 and December 31, 2022.

-Initially, the Company's investment is measured at cost and subsequently, upon approval of the application with the Commission, will be measured using equity method.
+Initially, the Group's investment is measured at cost and subsequently, upon approval of the application with the Commission, will be measured using equity method.
+The summarized unaudited financial information for Fekon is shown below.